tdymel/dfmt/README.md

 | Argument keys | `{}`, `{0}`, `{arg}` |

 ## How it works
+* If the template is a literal, then the `format!` macro is used under the hood.
 * Uses the `core::fmt` machinery under the hood.
 Therefore, you can expect the same formatting behaviour.
 * It uses [black magic](https://lukaskalbertodt.github.io/2019/12/05/generalized-autoref-based-specialization.html) to provide a comfortable macro.